Regan-cpu/CAND3/README.md

 ***

 ### Machine Information
-These analyses were conducted using Mac OS Catalina
+These analyses were conducted using Mac OS Big Sur